Introduction

 Importance of validation for IHC assays

 Validation ensures that an IHC assay is reliable and reproducible for biomarker detection in clinical settings.
 The purpose of an assay directly correlates with the level of validation required.
 Assays designed for research purposes require less robust validation than those meant for informing patient care treatment decisions.
-The intended use, sample collection region, and patient risk determine the regulatory strategy, which informs the laboratory strategy for IHC assay development and validation.
+The intended use, sample collection region, and patient risk determine the regulatory strategy, which in turn informs the laboratory strategy for IHC assay development and validation.

 Figure 1.
 Assay use and associated validation